shuoyuanxu/AprilSlamCPP/Readme.md

 ### Graph-Based SLAM

 The system applies odometry constraints (between consecutive poses) and bearing-range constraints (between poses and landmarks).
-Both SAM and ISAM2 optimizers are utilized.
+Both SAM and ISAM2 optimizers can be utilized.
 Here’s a simple comparison between these two optimizers:

 | Feature                | SAM (Batch Optimization)                     | iSAM2 (Incremental Optimization)        |
 |------------------------|----------------------------------------------|-----------------------------------------|